Trauma Products Market

 Trauma Products Market Recent Developments

-- In March 2020, Orthofix Medical acquired assets tied to the FITBONE intramedullary lengthening system, used for limb lengthening of the femur and tibia.
-This acquisition broadened Orthofix’s portfolio, allowing it to offer comprehensive internal and external fixation solutions for limb reconstruction.
+In August 2021, Orthofix Medical acquired the FITBONE intramedullary lengthening system, designed for limb lengthening of the femur and tibia.
+This acquisition broadened Orthofix’s orthopedic product portfolio, enhancing its capability to provide comprehensive internal and external fixation solutions for limb reconstruction procedures.

 Trauma Products Market Segment Analysis

-In this report, the Trauma Products Market has been segmented by Product, Surgical Site, End User, and Geography.
+In this report, the Trauma Products Market has been segmented by Product, Surgical Site, Material, Application, End-User and Geography.

 Trauma Products Market, Segmentation by Product